LSC - It’s Your Turn to Stand Out from the Crowd

 To develop the skills of participants so they will be able to provide the leadership necessary to address community needs.

 To enhance an understanding of the complex issues facing Shenandoah County through educational programs, exposure to community leaders and the structures they operate within, and through discussions on current issues facing the County.

 This is an eight-month program from April through November.
 Sessions will be held once a month during this timeframe on a Friday and will generally run 8:00-4:30.
 Lunch and a light breakfast are provided for each session.
 Topics include Leadership, Agriculture/Tourism, Local Government, Education, Public Safety, Health Care, Business/Industry, Non-Profit Organizations, and the final session involves group presentations from the cohort.
 Sessions are led by a combination of community leaders, professional facilitators, and specialists in the respective fields.

 Board of Directors:

-2017-2018 COURSE OUTLINE
+2024 COURSE OUTLINE

-Days typically begin at 8:00 a.m. and end at 3:30 p.m.
+Days typically begin at 8:00 a.m. and end at 4:30 p.m.
+Attendance is mandatory

-Local & State Government – An overview of the structure and function of our local government along with discussion of government’s role in addressing local challenges.
+Local Government – An overview of the structure and function of our local government along with discussion of government’s role in addressing local challenges.
 This class requires independent attendance at a county government meeting prior to the session.

 Education –A look at the structure and operation of our public and private educational systems.
 Includes discussion and interaction relating to education’s role in our economic prosperity.
 This class requires independent attendance at a Shenandoah County School Board meeting prior to the session.